stanleykylee/100-days-of-code/r1-log.md

 ### R1D6
 #100DaysOfCode #R1D6 Taking a break today from 30 days of code challenges and registered for Johns Hopkins' R Programming course.
 Spent time setting up my environment and watching videos.
 I'm auditing it for now, but maybe I'll upgrade later?

+### R1D7
+#100DaysOfCode #R1D7 A bit late to update but was working on a buddy's system as I didn't have access to my own system.
+However, did complete one challenge and learned about ArrayDeque for Java!
+Cool stuff!